CharlesWiltgen/ck/docs-site/guide/introduction.md

 ## What is ck?

-ck is a semantic code search tool that combines the familiarity of grep with the intelligence of modern AI embeddings.
-It’s designed for:
+ck is a hybrid code search tool that combines the familiarity of grep with the intelligence of modern AI embeddings.
+It's designed for:

 - **Developers** who want to find code by what it does, not what it’s named
 - **AI agents** that need reliable code search capabilities via MCP protocol